 “We are thrilled to bring this whimsical outdoor sculpture to Northeast Ohio,” said Jill Koski, president and CEO of Holden Forests & Gardens.
 “Patrick Dougherty’s outdoor artistry celebrates our connections to the natural world, and we are all appreciating and relying upon the benefits of nature more and more these days.”

 Dougherty and his son will begin to create the structures made completely from willow sticks and branches beginning on Monday, August 10th.
-They will work daily with volunteers to complete the intensive creative project throughout the month of August.
-Arboretum visitors can view the work being created in the Spruce Knoll.
-Stickwork will be complete and open to the public on Saturday, August 29, 2020.
+They worked daily with volunteers to complete the intensive creative project throughout the month of August.
 The universally appealing creation will be on view at the arboretum for at least one year, until it naturally deteriorates.

 “While touring the Holden Arboretum, I was struck by what a wonderful public resource it is, especially in these times,” said Dougherty.
 “It offers people contact with the natural world in a refreshing way.
 I look forward to contributing a sculpture to such a beautiful place.”